PhilLar/webshorten/README.md

 # webshorten
-n URL shortening web service using the only standard library and clearuri.com API
+URL shortening web service using the only standard library and clearuri.com API
 =====

 `webshorten` is the tool to shorten URL by sending POST reqs to a specified URL.